Facts About Psychopaths

 The brains of psychopaths are atypical; hallmark traits and behaviors that make them chillingly unique include (from the Youth Version of the Psychopathy Checklist):

 But frighteningly, children with these traits also display a “perfect mask of genuine sanity, a flawless surface.”
-And so, we may never know until it’s too late who are children really are.
+And so, we may never know until it’s too late who our children really are.

 P.S.
 Stay up to date on all things true crime!
 Sign up for my monthly newsletter.